 Depending on which grocery store she stopped by on Sundays, we often found a small assortment of different boxes and bags of crunchy pretzels, Ritz crackers, Triscuits, Wheat Thins, Goldfish, Nature Valley granola bars, fruit leather strips, boxes of raisins, Quaker chewy granola bars, fruit gummies… Just to name a few!

-All of the snacks sat on a shelf directly above the sweet treats that Mom tucked inside of our lunchboxes every day for dessert.
+All of the snacks sat on a shelf directly above the sweet treats that Mom tucked inside of our lunchboxes for dessert every day.
 Those ranged from Little Debbie chocolate Swiss rolls and oatmeal creme pies to classic Oreos and chewy Chips Ahoy to Hostess donettes and cream-filled chocolate cupcakes.
-During the fall, that same shelf held our Halloween candy too, which Mom usually added to our lunches instead of the store-bought baked goodies!
+During the fall, that same shelf held our Halloween candy too, which Mom typically added to our lunches instead of the store-bought baked goodies.

 We knew better than to ask for one of the sugary desserts as an afternoon snack… But every once in a while, when we earned a really great grade on a test or brought home a stellar report card, Mom let us celebrate with one of those sweet treats after school.